poojashroff91/angular6/hello-world/README.md

 Last style added has maximum priority.
 Any styles in template will get precedence as per CSS rules.
 View encapsulation - It prevents the styles leaking to outer world (Shadow DOM in new browsers).

+## ng-container

+Use when you don't want any markup around the HTML components.